downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-10-home-variable.png" alt="jdk 10 home variable">

-Next we need to configure the PATH environment variable so we can run Maven from a command prompt.
+Next we need to configure the PATH environment variable so we can run Java from a command prompt.

 Select the `PATH` variable.
 Click on `Edit...`.